jaymcgavren/jaymcgavren.github.io/_posts/2026-05-17-using-claude-code-to-migrate-to-chezmoi.markdown

       10
 ```

+## Letting Claude commit to Git for you

-And we're at our first sensible point for a Git commit, so Claude writes a message for me.
+We're at our first sensible point for a Git commit, so Claude writes a message for me.

 ``` text
 ⏺ Now here's the proposed commit message for this group: